Gissio/mcu-renderer/README.md

 Rectangle bounds may not exceed the display size.
 The `offset` parameter of the text drawing functions is not limited.

 Monochrome displays and SDL require a screen refresh.
-For refreshing the screen, call `mr_refresh_screen()` after you finished drawing.
+For refreshing the screen, call `mr_xxx_refresh_screen()` after you finished drawing.

 ## Examples